jfrogtw/gcs_artifactory/UserGuide_GCS.md

-This tutorial describes how to use Google Cloud Storage for a filestore managed by the JFrog Artifactory universal binary repository manager.
+[cards]: https://github.com/jfrogtw/gcs_artifactory/blob/master/Artifactory_and_GCS.png "Artifactory and GCS" This tutorial describes how to use Google Cloud Storage for a filestore managed by the JFrog [Artifactory universal repository manager](https://jfrog.com/artifactory/).
 When the procedure is complete, all artifacts pushed to Artifactory will be stored in Cloud Storage, and all artifacts retrieved through Artifactory will be drawn from Cloud Storage.
+![Artifactory and GCS][cards]

 Using Cloud Storage for your Artifactory filestore provides a secure, scalable binary repository that is stored remotely and with redundancy, aiding swift data recovery from a local disaster.